-The OSPAR long-term target requires an EcoQO% under 10% for at least 5 consecutive years.
+The OSPAR long-term target requires an EcoQ% under 10% for at least 5 consecutive years.
 Therefor data are also pooled in 5-year periods, as 'current period' in Table i.
-Over the most recent 5 years (2013-2017), in a sample of 125 birds, 46% of stomachs contained more than 0.1g plastic.
-Although this is the best EcoQO performance figure in the Dutch monitoring program, it clearly is still far off the OSPAR long-term target.
-In this 2013-2017 sample, 92% of fulmars contained some plastic, with an average over all birds of 25 plastic particles per stomach, weighing 0.26 gram.
+Over the most recent 5 years (2014-2018), in a sample of 115 birds, 43% of stomachs contained more than 0.1g plastic (EcoQ%).
+Although this is the best EcoQO performance in the Dutch monitoring program, it clearly is still far off the OSPAR long-term target.
+In this sample, 93% of fulmars contained some plastic, with an average over all birds of 24 plastic particles per stomach, weighing 0.26 gram.